amolkare18/student_management/README.md

 # student_management
-here u can search or store the details of students
+Here you can search or store the details of students. you can also use search engine for searching specific student.